 At any rate, I find it interesting that the older breeds of cows are the safe cows, since based on a biblical view of science, we should expect to find more mutations in species of cows as time passes, NOT LESS.

 The good news is that A2 brand milk is available in some grocery stores in the US and other countries.
 If you are interested in trying it, check with your local stores.
 If they don’t carry it, you can ask them to, and they just might.

 I see this product in a lot of recipes these days.
 It’s a deactivated form of yeast, and it is used because it has a cheesy, nutty flavor.
 Often recipes for casein-free dairy alternatives are cashew-based and have nutritional yeast as part of the recipe.

 Unfortunately, our son has a slight reaction to cashews.
 The reaction is very subtle and results in tingling in the back of his throat.
 To be honest, I thought it was in his head when he first mentioned it to me.
 But I finally looked it up and discovered that the “tingling in back of the throat” is a real phenomenon and is a sign of a slight allergy to certain foods.
 Thus, no cashew-based cheese sauce for us.

-However, if you are interested in trying a cashew-based “cheese sauce,” Bob’s Red Mill sells nutritional yeast online.
+However, if you are interested in trying cashew-based casein-free diet dairy alternatives,” Bob’s Red Mill sells nutritional yeast online.
 The product has the “cheese” sauce recipe on the back.
 Plus, you can actually see the recipe without buying the yeast.